cysouw/diathesis/text/c05_case.md

 c.
 Er stirbt einen qualvollen Tod.
 :::

 The typical examples like *Blut* 'blood' in [@last a] do not show much indication of case-marking.
 It is clearly not a genitive (because then it should have been *Blutes*), but nominative, dative or accusative are all possible.
 The few examples with determiners and/or adjectives seem to indicate that these constituents are accusatives.
 However, even in undoubtedly accusative examples like [@last c] the accusative is not an argument, because it is strange (if not completely ungrammatical) to pronominalise [@next a] or question [@next b] this accusative.
+Also as an answer to a manner question it seems unusable [@next c].
 Just like cognate objects, such nouns in lexicalised noun-verb combinations are not counted as arguments here.

 ::: ex
 a. ^* Er stirbt es.
-b. ^^?^ Was ist er gestorben?
+b. ^* Was ist er gestorben?
+c.
+Wie ist er gestorben? ^?^ Einen qualvollen Tod.
 :::

 ### Adnominal case-marked constituents